The History, Heritage and Stories Surrounding the Famous Tan Hill Inn................. The Highest Inn in Great Britain at 1732 feet amsl

 Tan Hill Inn on the market and restarted refurbishment of all the bedrooms.

 We started developing our sister Events Venue at Knapp Farm near Taunton in Somerset.
 We are pleased

 Everest broadcast their new 2008 advert - featuring their installation of new double-glazing and solar panels at the Inn.
 The Inn looks absolutely splendid with it's new roof and re-pointing.

 Renovation and refurbishment undertaken.

 Landlords Margaret and Alex Baines finally hang up their Bar Towels after 20 years service at Tan Hill.
-The new owners Mike and Tracy are looking forward to the challenge of running this unique and very special place.
+The new owners Mike and Louise are looking forward to the challenge of running this unique and very special place.
 Tan Hill Inn's unique place in the United Kingdom and in history should hopefully guarantee it's future at a time when many rural pubs are facing closure.
 It's fame has led to the Inn featuring in a couple of television adverts, one for double glazing and the other for mobile telephones.
 The Inn has been visited by several celebrities of the day and created a few personalities itself.
 Join us up the hill and soak up some of the history for yourself.

 We are in the process of collating vast amounts of 'new' history information and time-line events and photographs.
 As soon as we have it all ready we'll create a new history and time-line page.

 2005 - 1085